-Launched in 1996, the Reef Endeavour is one of Captain Cook’s longest serving vessels.
+Launched in 1996, the Reef Endeavour is one of Captain Cook’s longest-serving vessels.
 The ship currently services the Fijian coast and is a wonderful option for those that love swimming, snorkelling and sunbathing.
-Thanks to its compact size, the reef Endeavour is able to dock in small local town where its passengers can embark for an authentic cultural experience.
-After undergoing a 2013 refurbishment, the on-board facilities are more impressive than ever.
+Thanks to its compact size, the reef Endeavour is able to dock in a small local town where its passengers can embark for an authentic cultural experience.
+After undergoing a 2013 refurbishment, the onboard facilities are more impressive than ever.
 Dress code is smart-casual and the 130 person capacity offers great passenger camaraderie.

 Sailing around Fiji’s stunning Mamanuca and Yasawa Islands, the Reef Escape is a luxury cruise liner with a passenger capacity of 120 guests.
 Accommodation is spread over four elegant passenger decks, with guests also enjoying spacious public areas such as a swimming pool, sun lounge, cocktail bar, dining saloon and spa.
 The aquatic experience is further enhanced with facilities such as the glass bottom boat, snorkel/dive equipment and resident Dive Master.